LoganNeally/Windows-Theme/README.md

 # Welcome to my Windows Theme!

-I was inspired by windows ricing and decided to try and emulate that same feeling in windows!
+I was inspired by linux ricing and decided to try and emulate that same feeling in windows!

 This was build with various applications and a small amount of CSS, HTML, and configuring to get everything working properly.